 - (a) Sick leave for all full-time permanent employees is earned at eight hours per month.
-For employees hired on or before July 1, 2003, sick leave may be accumulated to, but not exceeding, 960 hours of unused sick leave.
-Any employees hired after July 1, 2003 may accumulate up to 720 hours of unused sick leave.
-Employees who go an entire calendar year (calendar year from January 1 to December 31) using less than 2 sick days will be granted an additional day of vacation leave to be used at their discretion with approval of the town manager. - (b) Sick leave may be granted by the town manager for salaried officials under the manager's supervision.
-Also, sick leave may be granted to an employee due to illness of a member of the employee's immediate family, at the discretion of the town manager. - (c) The Human Resources Director may require a certificate from a qualified physician certifying that the condition of the employee justifies the absence from employment after three days absence. - (d) Entitlement upon separation.
-Sick leave accumulation shall be forfeited upon separation from town employment unless the employee has 15 years of continued service.
-Upon separation employees with 15 or more years of consecutive service shall receive one-quarter of their accumulated unused sick leave to a maximum payment of 30 days.
-Such payment shall be made at the employee's regular rate of pay at the time of separation.
-Employees terminated for cause will not be entitled to sick leave pay out at separation.
+For employees as of July 1, 2003, sick leave may be accumulated to, but not exceeding, 960 hours of unused sick leave, Any employees hired after July 1, 2003 may accumulate up to 720 hours of unused sick leave, Employees who go an entire calendar year (calendar year from January 1 to December 31) using less than 2 sick days will be granted an additional day of vacation leave to be used at their discretion with approval of the town manager. - (b) Sick leave may be granted by the town manager for salaried officials under the manager's supervision.
+Also, sick leave may be granted to an employee due to illness of a member of the employee's immediate family, at the discretion of the town manager. - (c) In order to be eligible for sick leave compensation, the employee shall complete the necessary form and return it to the department head for approval.
+After a decision by the department head, the form and department head's recommendation is forwarded to the town manager for a final decision, either approving or denying the request.
+The HR director may require a certificate from a qualified physician certifying that the condition of the employee justifies the absence from employment after three days absence.